 Hello there!

 I am a PhD candidate in the Department of Political Science at the Massachusetts Institute of Technology.
+I will be in the academic job market during the fall, and I am expected to receive my diploma in May 2027.

 I received my BA in Political Science from the Pontificia Universidad Católica de Chile (PUC-Chile).